core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    The private key is used to sign messages protected with the group mode, or for deriving pairwise keys in pairwise mode (see {{sec-derivation-pairwise}}).
 The authentication credential is used for deriving pairwise keys in pairwise mode, and is included in the external additional authenticated data when processing outgoing messages (see {{sec-pairwise-protection}}).

-   If the endpoint supports the pairwise mode, the Sender Context is also extended with the Pairwise Sender Keys associated to the other endpoints (see {{sec-derivation-pairwise}}).
+   If the endpoint supports the pairwise mode, the Sender Context is also extended with the Pairwise Sender Keys associated with the other endpoints (see {{sec-derivation-pairwise}}).

    The Sender Context is omitted if the endpoint is configured exclusively as silent server.

 * One Recipient Context for each other endpoint from which messages are received.
-It is not necessary to maintain Recipient Contexts associated to endpoints from which messages are not (expected to be) received.
+It is not necessary to maintain Recipient Contexts associated with endpoints from which messages are not (expected to be) received.
 The Recipient Context is extended with the authentication credential of the other endpoint, including that endpoint's public key.

    The public key is used to verify the signature of messages protected with the group mode from the other endpoint and for deriving the pairwise keys in pairwise mode (see {{sec-derivation-pairwise}}).
 The authentication credential is used for deriving pairwise keys in pairwise mode, and is included in the external additional authenticated data when processing incoming messages from the other endpoint (see {{sec-pairwise-protection}}).

-   If the endpoint supports the pairwise mode, then the Recipient Context is also extended with the Pairwise Recipient Key associated to the other endpoint (see {{sec-derivation-pairwise}}).
+   If the endpoint supports the pairwise mode, then the Recipient Context is also extended with the Pairwise Recipient Key associated with the other endpoint (see {{sec-derivation-pairwise}}).

 ~~~~~~~~~~~
 +-------------------+-------------------------------------------------+